How to Dry Mushrooms at Home: 3 Easy Methods Everyone Can Try

 The picture shows how to dry porcini mushrooms at home in the oven.
 As you can see, they are sliced evenly and positioned so that each slice of mushroom has space, without overlapping.
 Image source: dried porcini mushrooms

-How to dry wild mushrooms at home using a dehydrator?
+How to dry mushrooms at home using a dehydrator?

 If you don’t have a dehydrator, I would definitely advise you to get one.
 They are cheap and last a very long time.
 If you’re into mushrooms, I’m sure you’ll be using it a lot.